-Typically an ensemble is constructed by selecting a single forecast value from each member for each observation.
-When the High Resolution Assessment (HiRA) interpolation method is chosen, all of the nearby neighborhood points surrounding each observation from each member are used.
-Therefore, processing an N-member ensemble using a HiRA neighborhood of size M produces ensemble output with size N\M. This approach fully leverages information from all nearby grid points to evaluate the ensemble quality.
+The HiRA framework described in Section 11.2.2 is also supported in the Ensemble-Stat tool.
+That support is provided as an interpolation option via the interp dictionary.
+The interpolation dictionary defines how gridded model data is matched to each observation value.
+Most interpolation methods, such as UW_MEAN for the unweighted mean or BILIN for bilinear, compute a single value for each ensemble member.
+When the High Resolution Assessment (HiRA) interpolation method is chosen, as shown below, all of the nearby neighborhood points surrounding each observation from each member are used.
+Therefore, processing an N-member ensemble using a HiRA neighborhood of size M produces ensemble output with size NM.
+This approach fully leverages information from all nearby grid points to evaluate the ensemble quality.